-These values are only required for speciality applications operating with an external source of velocity data.
+These values are only required for specialty applications operating with an external source of velocity data.
+The offsets are used when providing NMEA Input, External GNSS, or with an Air Data Unit.
+When using a DVL, use the odometer offset.
 Contact support@advancednavigation.com for assistance with these values.